 About the Author

-Outside of her doctoral studies, Freya has experience with the United Nations International Law Commission, the Whitney R. Harris World Law Institute, and Mishcon de Reya.
-Before her time in St. Louis, she gained an LL.M in Public International Law at the London School of Economics and Political Science, and an LLB (Hons) from the University of the West of England, Bristol.
+Freya has experience with the Gephardt Institute for Civic and Community Engagement, the United Nations International Law Commission, the Whitney R. Harris World Law Institute, Mishcon de Reya LLP, and Law Business Research.
+She gained her JSD from Washington University in St Louis, an LL.M in Public International Law at the London School of Economics and Political Science, and an LLB (Hons) from the University of the West of England, Bristol.
+She also holds the Public International Law Certificate from the The Hague Academy of International Law.